wakoagui/williamaguirre.github.io/prueba.md

 This is a probe for spell check using Git hooks.

-Weare going to check for english words.
+Wea re goin to check for english words.